-The core laboratory hours are 9am to 5pm, Monday to Friday, but not weekends, Christmas and New Year holidays.
+The core laboratory hours are 9am to 5pm, Monday to Thursday and 9am to 4:30pm on Fridays.
+The laboratory is closed during weekends, Christmas and New Year holidays.
 At other times, Lothian laboratory users can discuss urgent AFB microscopy via the Consultant/Specialist Registrar on-call for clinical bacteriology (contact Royal Infirmary of Edinburgh switchboard Tel: 0131 536 1000).
 There is currently no out-of-hours AFB screening or Reference Laboratory service.